In entrepreneurship, we often encounter a fixation on big goals and dramatic results.

-As long as you are growing in your abilities and character, you are becoming more valuable to society.
-And if you keep doing that, then Life will become progressively more joyful and meaningful.
+As long as you are developing your abilities and character, you are becoming more valuable to society.
+And if you keep doing that, then Life will become progressively more joyful and meaningful for you.

-Any goal becomes more achievable when you focus on the deeper goal of growing yourself.
+Any goal instantly becomes more purposeful when you connect it to the deeper goal of growing yourself.

 Here's a wonderful little story from the book The Practicing Mind: